Our School

 • High quality teaching and learning and staff training ensures that work is suitably differentiated to support the development of reading across the curriculum.

-• All catch up students receive high quality, personalised, reading intervention using a sophisticated range of resources and proven strategies to support struggling readers.
+• All catch up pupils receive high quality, personalised, reading intervention using a sophisticated range of resources and proven strategies to support struggling readers.

-• Regular analysis of progress data is undertaken to ensure students are receiving appropriate and successful interventions.
+• Regular analysis of progress data is undertaken to ensure pupils are receiving appropriate and successful interventions.

 • Interventions are delivered by a highly trained team of SEND specialist teachers and teaching assistants.